martinkearn/Content/Demos/Running Web Apps in Azure/Autoscale.md

 ## Setup a load test that uses the web test
 Right click project > Add > New > Load Test
+* On premise (runs from local machine)
+* Duration: 10 minutes
 * Do not use think times
-* User count: 250
+* User count: 300
 * Sequential order
 * Add WebTest1
 * Network Mix: Default
 * Counter Sets: Default
-* Duration: 5 minutes
-* Use default test location

 Save

 Right-click > Run Load Test

-Show the test report
+In Test Results, right-click > View Run
-* Page response time gradually increased
+* Page response time gradually increased, then drops as another server is added
-* Show how processor time was managed as the test progressed
+* Show how the average page time changed as the test progressed

 ## Show that Azure site has auto scaled
 Login to azure at https://portal.azure.com

 Open the MSWebDayScale website

-Show that instance count is now 2
+Show that instance count is now 2 or more